← Back to blog

 The distinction between ingesting radon in water and inhaling radon that has off-gassed from water matters enormously for understanding the health risk.

-Ingestion risk When you drink water containing radon, the radon enters your digestive system.
-The risk is primarily stomach cancer — radon decays and emits alpha radiation directly to gastrointestinal tissue.
-However, the ingestion risk from waterborne radon is estimated to be about 1/10,000th of the inhalation risk for the same radon concentration.
-Drinking radon-containing water is far less dangerous than breathing air containing radon.
+When you drink water containing radon, the radon enters your digestive system.
+The risk is primarily stomach cancer from alpha radiation to gastrointestinal tissue.
+However, the ingestion risk from waterborne radon is estimated to be about 1/10,000th of the inhalation risk for the same radon concentration [2].
+Drinking radon-containing water is far less dangerous than breathing air containing that radon.

-A 2021 EPA technical assessment found that waterborne radon can contribute 1–4 pCi/L to indoor air radon levels in homes with contaminated well water — a meaningful increment when the EPA's action level for indoor radon is 4 pCi/L total.
+The primary risk is not from drinking it — it's from the radon that off-gasses from the water during household use and enters the air you breathe [1].
+Activities that maximise water surface area and turbulence maximise off-gassing.
+A 2021 EPA technical assessment found that waterborne radon can contribute 1-4 pCi/L to indoor air radon levels in homes with contaminated well water — a meaningful increment when the EPA's action level for indoor radon is 4 pCi/L total [1].
 In other words, waterborne radon alone could push a home over the threshold at which remediation is recommended.

-Waterborne radon risk is concentrated in specific geologies and regions — understanding where you fall on that map determines how urgently testing matters.
+Waterborne radon risk is concentrated in specific geologies — understanding where you fall on the map determines how urgently testing matters.

-Highest-risk geology Radon in groundwater correlates directly with uranium content in bedrock.
-The highest-risk formations are: • Granitic bedrock: common across New England (particularly New Hampshire, Maine, Vermont), the Piedmont region of the mid-Atlantic, and parts of the Rocky Mountain states • Black shales: some Midwest and Appalachian regions • Phosphatic rock: parts of Florida and Idaho
+Radon in groundwater correlates directly with uranium content in bedrock.
+The highest-risk formations are granitic bedrock (common across New England, the Piedmont region, and parts of the Rocky Mountain states), black shales, and phosphatic rock (parts of Florida and Idaho) [3].

-New England and the Appalachians New England has some of the highest waterborne radon concentrations in the country.
-Studies of private wells in New Hampshire have found radon levels in water exceeding 10,000 pCi/L — far above the EPA's proposed MCL of 300 pCi/L for waterborne radon (a proposed rule that was never finalised).
+New England has some of the highest waterborne radon concentrations in the country.
+Studies of private wells in New Hampshire have found radon levels in water exceeding 10,000 pCi/L — far above the EPA's proposed MCL of 300 pCi/L for waterborne radon [1].
 Maine, Vermont, Massachusetts, and Connecticut have similar geology.

-A largely unregulated problem The EPA proposed a maximum contaminant level for radon in drinking water in 1999 — 300 pCi/L for systems without a complementary radon mitigation program, 4,000 pCi/L for systems with one.
-The rule was never finalised.
+The EPA proposed a maximum contaminant level for radon in drinking water in 1999 — 300 pCi/L for systems without a mitigation program, 4,000 pCi/L for systems with one.
+The rule was never finalized [1].
 Private wells are entirely unregulated for radon.
-Millions of families in high-risk regions have never tested their well water for radon and have no idea what they're breathing in their showers each morning.
+Millions of families in high-risk regions have never tested their well water for radon.

-Testing for radon in well water requires a specific water test — it's not included in standard well water panels and is different from the air radon test most people are familiar with.
+Testing for radon in well water requires a specific water test — it is not included in standard well water panels and is different from the air radon test most people are familiar with.

-How to test your well water for radon • Request a waterborne radon test from a state-certified laboratory — not all labs offer this test, so confirm before sampling • Collection requires special procedures: samples must be collected without aeration (to prevent loss of dissolved radon before the sample reaches the lab) and shipped immediately • Cost: typically $25–50 for a water radon test • The EPA suggests testing water if your indoor air radon level is elevated and the source isn't clearly soil entry, or if you're in a high-radon geology region
+Request a waterborne radon test from a state-certified laboratory.
+Samples must be collected without aeration (to prevent loss of dissolved radon before the sample reaches the lab) and shipped immediately.
+Cost is typically $25-50 [1].
+The EPA suggests testing water if your indoor air radon level is elevated and the source is not clearly soil entry, or if you are in a high-radon geology region.

-Interpreting results The EPA's guidance suggests that waterborne radon above 4,000 pCi/L warrants treatment to prevent meaningful contribution to indoor air radon.
-At lower levels, the contribution to indoor air is smaller — but even at 1,000–4,000 pCi/L, contribution to indoor air radon is detectable and may be relevant if indoor air radon levels are already near the action level.
+The EPA's guidance suggests that waterborne radon above 4,000 pCi/L warrants treatment to prevent meaningful contribution to indoor air radon [1].
+At lower levels, contribution to indoor air is smaller — but even at 1,000-4,000 pCi/L, contribution to indoor air radon is detectable and may be relevant if indoor air levels are already near the action level.

 If you use PollutionProfile's Historical Exposure Recorder and have lived in New England or other high-radon geology for extended periods, this is worth adding to your exposure history.